revive-adserver/revive-adserver/tests/canoo/tests/testcases/level0/2.7.25-beta/plug-ins/var/plugins/README.txt

 | License: GPLv2 or later, see the LICENSE.txt file.                        |
 +---------------------------------------------------------------------------+

-Make this directory writable by OpenX to be able to use it to store plugins cache and config files.
+Make this directory writable so it can be used to store plugin cache and config files.